12+ Standing Desk Exercises You Can Do While Working

 Prolonged sitting can increase your risk of long-term health problems.
 It can even disrupt your metabolism.
 It causes neck and shoulder pain and creates digestive issues in the short term.

-Therefore, if you are spending more time sitting, make sure to increase your effort of moving around.
-Here are 12 standing desk exercises you may also try if you find moving about difficult because of your work or other things that keep you busy.
+So, if you are spending more time sitting, make sure to increase your effort to move around.
+Here are 12+ standing desk exercises you can try if you find moving about difficult.

 1. Seated T-Spine Rotation – 8 repetitions for each side